dema22/backend-coding-test/README.md

 'Utils' folder, to store utility functions or helper modules that provide generic functionality used across different parts of our application.

-I also have a folder to hold different tests, form unit testing , to e2e tests, to integration tests.
+I also have a folder to hold different tests, from unit testing , to e2e tests, to integration tests.
 </div>

 # 2) ORM: